 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
 However, there are key people within schools and the Local Authority who have specific responsibilities under child protection procedures.
 In school we have a Designated Safeguarding Lead (DSL), as well as Deputy Designated Safeguarding Leads and a Designated Safeguarding Governor.

-Schools and their staff form part of the wider safeguarding system for children.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+Safeguarding and promoting the welfare of children is everyone’s responsibility.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.
-(Keeping Children Safe in Education – DfE, 2019)
+(Keeping Children Safe in Education – DfE, 2020)

 The designated safeguarding lead takes lead responsibility for managing child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures.
 They ensure that everyone in school (including temporary staff, volunteers and contractors) is aware of these procedures and that they are followed at all times.
 They act as a source of advice and support for other staff (on child protection matters) and ensure that timely referrals to Essex Children’s Social Care (Family Operations Hub) are made in accordance with current SET procedures.
 They work with the local authority and other agencies as required.